 At Community Care College, Clary Sage College and Oklahoma Technical College we understand that life happens.
 The role of Student Services is to provide students with guidance and resources to help students address and overcome any obstacles they may encounter during their education.
 Whether students are on-ground or on-line they can visit www.mycourseconnection.com to find a full list of resources available to students who are struggling.
-If additional help is needed, students can e-mail students ervices coordinator on your campus.
+If additional help is needed, students can e-mail studentservices@communitycarecollege.edu or visit the student services coordinator on your campus.